NusratNadira/JU_Connector/README.md

+This is a fully responsive React project, serving as a unified platform for all Jahangirnagar University (JU) students.
+It allows users to contribute and consume content, fostering a collaborative and supportive community.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.